Analytic Functions for information on syntax, semantics, and restrictions

 The following statement ranks the employees in the sample

 hr schema in department 60 based on their salaries.
-Identical salary values receive the same rank and cause nonconsecutive ranks.
-Compare this example with the analytic example for DENSE_RANK.
+Identical salary values receive the same rank.
+However, no rank values are skipped.
+Compare this example with the analytic example for RANK.